subsquid/docs/docs/sdk/tutorials/file-parquet.md

 Here, `local-parquet-indexing` is the name of the project, and can be changed to anything else.
 The `-t evm` option specifies that the [`evm` template](https://github.com/subsquid-labs/squid-evm-template) should be used as a starting point.

 :::info
 **Note:** The template actually has more than what we need for this project.
 Unnecessary packages have been removed in the tutorial repository.
-You can grab [`package.json`](https://github.com/subsquid-labs/squid-parquet-storage/blob/main/package.json) (link out of date) from there to do the same.
+You can grab [`package.json`](https://github.com/subsquid-labs/squid-parquet-storage/blob/main/package.json) from there to do the same.

-Files-wise, `docker-compose.yml`, `schema.graphql` and `squid.yaml` were removed. `commands.json`, the list of local `sqd` scripts, has been significantly shortened ([here is the updated version](https://github.com/subsquid-labs/squid-parquet-storage/blob/main/commands.json) (link out of date)).
+Files-wise, `docker-compose.yml`, `schema.graphql` and `squid.yaml` were removed. `commands.json`, the list of local `sqd` scripts, has been significantly shortened ([here is the updated version](https://github.com/subsquid-labs/squid-parquet-storage/blob/main/commands.json)).
 :::

 Finally, make sure to install the dependencies: